Tag Archives: digestion

 PRODUCT RECOMMENDATIONS:

 Canned Coconut Milk: This is not the boxed milk substitute, rather it is the canned milk that comes with the coconut fat.
-I am always looking for the cleanest products and the best one I’ve found is from Native Forest and the product is their Organic Simple Coconut Milk.
+I am always looking for the cleanest products and the best one I’ve found is from Native Forest and the specific product is their Organic Coconut Milk “Simple”.
 Ingredients are “simply”: organic coconut and filtered water.
 A close second is Goya Coconut Milk.

 Collagen Powder: A good Collagen supplement should contain high-quality collagen peptides with a variety of amino acids.
 Some products also contain other vitamins/minerals that help with the absorption and utilization of the Collagen.
 One very necessary co-factor that boosts absorption and utilization of collagen peptides is Vitamin C. If your brand of collagen does not contain Vitamin C, you should add it to your intake of collagen.
 Also look for a collagen powder that dissolves quickly, even effortlessly, in any liquid.
 Unflavored varieties expand your options and opportunities to use this fabulous addition to your nutrient intake; having little to no taste, allowing for ease of use in drinks, shakes and smoothies, and sprinkled in soups, etc. The one I’ve grown to like best, both for the quality of the product and the price, is Vital Proteins Unflavored Collagen.